wazzzaa/F.U.R.Y/index.md

 ## Datasets

-We used the Human 3.6m dataset to train and test our network.
+We used the Human3.6M dataset to train and test our network.
 Human3.6M is, to the best of our knowledge, currently the largest publicly available datasets for human 3d pose estimation.
 The dataset consists of 3.6 million images featuring 7 professional actors performing 15 everyday activities such as walking, eating, sitting, making a phone call and engaging in a discussion.
 2d joint locations and 3d ground truth positions are available, as well as projection (camera) parameters and body proportions for all the actors.
-Human 3.6M is a dataset which comprises 3.6 million image frames with their corresponding 2D and 3D poses.
-The subjects perform complex motion scenarios based on typical human activities such as discussion, eating, greeting and walking.

 The first task at hand was to obtain a stacked hourglass model as our 2D representation.
-We leveraged the work of the state of-the-art stacked hourglass network of Newel], pre-trained on the MPII dataset.
-We use the bounding boxes provided with H3.6M to estimate the centre of the person in the image.
+We leveraged the work of the state of-the-art stacked hourglass network of Newel[1], pre-trained on the MPII dataset.
+We use the bounding boxes provided with Human3.6M to estimate the centre of the person in the image.
 We crop a square of size 440 × 440 pixels around this computed centre to the detector (which is then resized to 256 × 256 by stacked hourglass).
 Stacked Hourglass models are important because they map to probability distributions in 3D space instead of the traditional method of regressing joint heatmaps.

 ## Data Preprocessing